- Strong firearm demand in 2020 and continuing into 2021.

-- Strong balance sheet with virtually no debt
+- A strong balance sheet with virtually no debt.

-- Great market position to benefit for the increased demand for firearms
+- Great market position to benefit from the increased demand for firearms.

-One of the reasons behind that is the stance of the Biden administration on gun policies, that has pushed americans to purchase more guns.
+One of the reasons behind that is the stance of the Biden administration on gun policies, which has pushed Americans to purchase more guns.
 Fearing that potential restrictions will limit the amount and type of guns they are allowed to own.

 American Outdoor Brands Spin-off